USEPA/WNTR/documentation/gis.rst

     >>> plt.tight_layout()
     >>> plt.savefig('snap_lines.png', dpi=300)

-:numref:`fig-snap-lines` illustrates the valve layer created by snapping points to lines.

 .. _fig-snap-lines:
 .. figure:: figures/snap_lines.png
    :width: 600
-   :alt: Snapped points to lines
+   :alt: Isolation valves snapped to pipes in EPANET example Net1 using the snapped points to lines function

-   Example valve layer created by snapping points to lines
+   Net1 with example valve layer created by snapping points to lines, in which the blue circles are the isolation valve locations and the black triangles are the associated locations on the pipes.

 Find the intersect between geometries
 --------------------------------------

 The :class:`~wntr.gis.geospatial.intersect`  function is used to find the intersection between geometries.
-This functionality can be used to identify faults or landslides that intersect pipes, or assign demographic data to network components.
+This functionality can be used to identify faults, landslides, or other hazards that intersect pipes, or assign community resilience indicators (e.g., population characteristics, economic), future climate projections, hazards/risks, or other data to network components.

-When finding the intersection of GeoDataFrame A with GeoDataFrame B (where A and B can contain Points, Lines, or Polygons), the function returns the following information (one entry for each geometry in A):
+When finding the intersection of GeoDataFrame A with GeoDataFrame B (where A and B can contain points, lines, or polygons), the function returns the following information (one entry for each geometry in A):

 * List of intersecting B geometry indices